Love playing Hearts!

-The full deck is used always and any cards left over after dealing form the kitty.
+The full deck is used always and the leftover cards are set aside which form the kitty.
 The first player to pick up a penalty card is forced to pick up all of the kitty’s cards as part of that trick.
 In a 4 player game, each player receives 12 cards and the remaining 4 cards form the kitty.

-The holder of the Queen of Spades must play it when able.
+The holder of the Queen of Spades must play the queen when able.

 Heart is a trick taking card game which also involves card passing.
 Hearts cannot be led unless someone breaks hearts.
 Anyone can break hearts by playing a heart on a trick (when they cannot follow suit).
 Depending on the settings, you can also break hearts by playing black queen / queen of spades.
 Once hearts has been broken, no restrictions apply.

 Trick taking basic rules: In a trick, each player plays a single card.
 One player is selected to start (the played card is known as the lead card or the leading card), then play proceeds clockwise around the table.
 If possible, players must play a card which is the same suit as the lead card played - this is called 'following suit'.
 If a player cannot follow suit, then they may play any card in their hand.
 Based on the cards played, one player is declared the winner of the trick, usually for playing the highest value card of the trump suit, or of the suit of the card which started the trick.